pingidentity/terraform-provider-identitycloud/docs/resources/cookie_domains.md

 ### Optional

-- `domains` (List of String) The cookie domains.
-Defaults to an empty list.
+- `domains` (Set of String) The cookie domains.
+Defaults to an empty set.

 ## Import